 Hey, friends.
 If you’ve been following along closely lately, chances are you’ve noticed that we’ve been in a period of pretty rapid and exciting growth.
 You've probably seen our team bustling, orders pouring in, lead time creeping up, and launches of new products postponed.
-We even left town for a bit in March to assess our path and to make some decisions about how to handle the future.
+We even left town for a bit last March to assess our path and to make some decisions about how to handle the future.
 While we shared some of that experience along the way, I’ve been pretty quiet on social media as we’ve wrapped our minds around our position and worked through all the possibilities for Elizabeth Suzann.

 Growth is tricky to talk about, and it has all kinds of connotations.
 Some presume it’s the be-all-end-all for a business.
 Others perceive it as strictly positive, an expectation of a healthy company.
 Still, others see the challenges it presents and question whether it's possible to remain authentic through the inevitable changes growth brings.
 I’ve always been incredibly transparent and honest with you all, and as such, I've been hesitant to talk about our growth until we could provide all of the relevant context that I’m desperate to share with you.
 To have a real conversation about growth, it’s essential to talk about where we’ve been as a company, where we are today, and where we are headed.

 So, this past May, we’ve done just that - and we’ve recorded it to share with you.
 If you are at all curious about our company’s history, what our growth has looked like, where we are today as a team and as a business, and where I see us going - then please listen along.
 This is the first time we’ve released anything in this format (recorded conversation), and I’m really thrilled to connect with you like this.